shresth2102001/Shared-Backpack-docs/docs/Shared-Backpack-user-app/connecting-people.md

 ### a more connected approach

+This page is maintained by Gurvinder Singh Yadav

 - We seek to find people of similar interests and energy so that you are really able to enjoy your trips.
 - There are instances when we are not able to match the energy